chbeu/chbeu.github.io/content/post/_posts_wordpress/2019-08-27-additional-talk-at-aixmusic-festival-on-sun-8-september.md

   - ars electronica
   - music information retrieval
 ---
-Besides holding a workshop on the festival's second day (Friday), I will give a talk on ''Music Information Retrieval: Inside and Outside the Music''; together with <a href="https://www.ifs.tuwien.ac.at/~knees/" rel="noopener noreferrer" target="_blank">Peter Knees</a> at the <a href="https://ars.electronica.art/outofthebox/en/aixmusic-day-matinee/" rel="noopener noreferrer" target="_blank">AIxMusic Matin&eacute;e</a> on Sunday, 8 September.
+Besides holding a workshop on the festival's second day (Friday), I will give a talk on ''Music Information Retrieval: Inside and Outside the Music''; together with [Peter Knees](https://www.ifs.tuwien.ac.at/~knees/) at the [AIxMusic Matinée](https://ars.electronica.art/outofthebox/en/aixmusic-day-matinee/) on Sunday, 8 September 2019.
 Note, the talk is announced with the title ''Music Information & Music Data''.